UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Status_page.md

   - 2024-09 Young's new filesystem is being readied for service.

+#### Young new filesystem

+  - 2024-09-27 - Young and Michael outage for new filesystem on Mon 7 Oct - action required

+    We will be replacing the two filesystems on Young and Michael with one new filesystem on **Monday 7 October 2024**.

+    Both clusters will go into maintenance on Monday 7 Oct 2024 from 09:00am.
+Logins will not be possible until the maintenance is finished.
+Any jobs that won’t finish by the start of the maintenance window will stay queued.
+We aim to finish the maintenance within one day, so that you can access the clusters again on Tues 8 Oct.

+    **Single login node outages between 2-4 Oct**

+    From 2-4 October, Young `login02` and Michael `login11` will each be out of service for a day during this period for testing updates before the filesystem migration.
+There will be no interruption to jobs or logins to the general addresses `young.rc.ucl.ac.uk` and `michael.rc.ucl.ac.uk`.
+If you are on `login02` or `login11` at the time, you may see a message that it is about to go down for reboot, and if you have a tmux or screen session on that login node then it will be terminated.
+You will be able to log back in and be assigned to the other login node, Young `login01` or Michael `login10`.

+    **Why the change:**

+    * Young's filesystem is running on aging and error-prone hardware, and suffers from performance issues, especially for interactive work on the login nodes.
+The new Lustre should provide a vastly better experience.
+    * Michael's filesystem is old and replacement parts are no longer available.
+    * The new filesystem is a HPE ClusterStor Lustre filesystem and will enable both machines to keep running in a supported and maintainable manner.

+    **After the maintenance, you have the following storage locations:**

+    * `/home/username`: your new home directory on the new Lustre; backed up
+    * `/scratch/username`: your new scratch directory on the new Lustre; not backed up
+    * `/old_lustre/home/username`: your old home directory on the old Lustre; read-only
+    * `/old_lustre/scratch/username`: your old scratch directory on the old Lustre; read-only

+    If you currently have accounts on both Young and Michael, you will need to log into Young to see Young's `old_lustre` and into Michael to see Michael's `old_lustre`, but your home and Scratch will be the same on both, and the data you copy into it will be visible on both.

+    **Quotas**

+    On the new filesystem we are able to set separate home and Scratch quotas.

+     * Home: 100G, backed up
+     * Scratch: 250G by default

+    Previously the default quota was 250G total.

+    If you have an existing non-expired quota increase, we will increase your Scratch quota on the new filesystem to this amount.
+If you find you need an increased Scratch quota, you can run the `request_quota` command on either cluster and it will ask you for some information and send us a support ticket.

+    **What you will need to do (after the maintenance):**

+    After login, you will notice that your new home and scratch directories are mostly empty.
+    Please copy any data you need from your old home and scratch directories under `/old_lustre` to the appropriate new locations.
+Your existing SSH keys will all have been copied in so that you can log in.
+    * E.g. `cp -rp /old_lustre/home/username/data /home/username` will recursively copy with
+      preserved permissions your old `data` directory and everything in it into your new home.
+    * You have **three months and one week** to copy your data.
+After this, the `/old_lustre` will become unavailable.
+    * Your queued jobs will be held (showing status `hqw` in qstat) and won’t start running automatically, as their job scripts will likely refer to locations on `/lustre` which won’t exist until you have copied over the data.
+After you have copied the data that your jobs need to the new Lustre, you can release the hold on your queued jobs.
+        - E.g. `qrls $JOB_ID` will release a specific job ID, and `qrls all` will release all your jobs.
+        - Released array jobs will have the first task in status `qw` and the rest in `hqw` - this is normal.
+    * Depending on the amount of data, the copying may take some time, especially if you have many small files.
+If you wish to archive some of your data, consider creating tar archives straight away instead of copying data recursively.
+    * E.g. `tar -czvf /home/username/Scratch/myarchive.tar.gz /old_lustre/home/username/data` will
+      (c)reate a g(z)ipped archive (v)erbosely in the specified (f)ilename location.
+The contents
+      will be everything in this user's old `data` directory.

+    Further reminders will be sent before the `/old_lustre` locations are removed on **14 January 2025**.

+    **Terms & Conditions update**

+    We have updated our (Terms and Conditions for all services)[https://www.rc.ucl.ac.uk/docs/Terms_and_Conditions/]
+    - please take a look.
+It now defines our data retention policies and when we can access your data, among other things.

+    These outages are listed on [Planned Outages](https://www.rc.ucl.ac.uk/docs/Planned_Outages/).
+    The information above will also be copied into the https://www.rc.ucl.ac.uk/docs/Status_page/ sections for Young and Michael.

+    Please email rc-support@ucl.ac.uk with any queries.

+    If you are no longer using Young or Michael and wish to be removed from these mailing lists, email us confirming that we can delete your accounts and we will do so and remove you from the lists.

 ### Michael

   - 2024-01-24 16:40 - Problem on Michael's admin nodes causing DNS failures - now solved